-4. Mortal Kombat vs Soul Calibur: This is a possibility.
-It would be a series of fights between the characters of the two series.
+4. Mortal Kombat vs Soul Calibur: This is a series of fights between the characters of the two series.
 Fans of these two series will probably enjoy it.
 Suggestions would be taken into account also.

 People I would specifically like to thank:

 Father L: This guy is totally awesome.
 He's always nice, always reasonable, always fun and pleasant to talk to, and always has good ideas to go with it.
 He is completely unafraid of disagreeing with the popular belief, and he is very good at inventing his own characters.
 Father L, thank you very much!
 You have been totally awesome!

 Sai Kunai Blade: This guy is a funny guy, who always has a funny idea for everything.
 He's a really cool guy, as well as completely shameless about writing rather risqué, yet really funny stories.
 He is also fearless about contradicting common belief, and readily expresses his opinion.
 Sai Kunai Blade, you are awesome!

 Rebeldynasty: This person is always pleasant to talk to.
 She also is one of the few writers I've seen who always tries to portray her characters in a 3-dimensional light.
 Rebeldynasty, you're awesome!

 Superiornite: Another amazing writer.
 This guy's smart, and deals with aggressive flamers all the time, and I can't help but respect him for how he deals with them.
 Superiornite, you're awesome.